shivam-goswami5123/Backend-Projects/Email Sender/readme.md

 <br>
 6)Write node index.js to run the backend server at port:3000
 <br>
-7)Seeing the server running message in your terminal , open localhost:3000 in your web browser and enjoy Email Sender Application
+7)Seeing the server running message in your terminal , open localhost:3000 in your web browser and enjoy Email Sender Application</p>